juunas11/Joonasw.ManagedIdentityDemos/README.md

 For local development you will need the [2.2 .NET Core SDK](https://www.microsoft.com/net/download/dotnet-core/2.2) (currently preview 2).
-If you use Visual Studio, currently you'd need VS 2017 Preview (15.9.0 preview 2).
+If you use Visual Studio, currently you'd need at least VS 2017.

 For local development, you can give your user account access to the resources.
 You will need to login to the az CLI and ensure you are logged in to the right Azure AD tenant.